cliburn/sta-663-2015-old/index.md

 **Sample Exercise**: Write an efficient function to calculate Cook's distance for the influence of data points on a regression.

-**Sample Exercise**: Use a gradient descent method to fit a logistic regression model (aka Iterative reweighted least squares).
+**Sample Exercise**: Use a gradient descent method to fit a logistic regression model (aka Iterative reweighed least squares).

 **Sample Exercise**: Implement the non-parametric and parametric bootstrap for phylogenetic trees described in <http://www.pnas.org/content/93/23/13429.full.pdf>

 **Sample Exercise**: Use permutation resampling to find the FWER given experimental data.

-**Exercsie**: Use symbolic integration, numerical integration and Monte Carlo integration to evaluate a definite double integral
+**Samepl Exercsie**: Use symbolic integration, numerical integration and Monte Carlo integration to evaluate a definite double integral

 **Sample Exercise**: Use regular Python, PyMC3 and PyStan to find the posterior distribution for a two-level model.